KumarRobotics/ublox/README.md

 # ublox
 The `ublox` package provides support for [u-blox](http://www.u-blox.com) GPS receivers.
-Only the _serial_ configuration of the driver is documented here, but TCP communication is also supported by the driver (untested).
+Only the _serial_ configuration of the driver is documented here, but TCP/UDP communication is also supported by the driver (untested).

 The driver was originally written by Johannes Meyer.
 Changes made later are detailed in the version history below.